From 3 hours to 7 minutes per HA pair: Time Saved by Automating Certificate Management

 Impact

-There are two primary ways to assess the impact of this.
+There are two primary ways to evaluate its impact.

 1. Mitigation is not quick enough, and certificates expire.

-Expired root and default certificates can have devastating effects; cloud services, browsers, and operating systems will no longer trust your firewalls or management servers.
-This will lead to significant disruption, almost certainly a network outage, and serious problems for services like threat protection systems.
+Expired root and default certificates can have devastating consequences.
+Cloud services, browsers, and operating systems will no longer trust your firewalls or management servers, leading to significant disruptions, network outages, and serious issues for services such as threat protection systems.

-At best your business might grind to a halt because your perimeter is down, at worst the integrity of your entire network could be at risk.
+At best, your business might grind to a halt because your perimeter is down, and at worst, the integrity of your entire network could be at risk.

-2. You have enough time and resources to mitigate before the deadline, but the logistics entailed are draining.
+1. You have sufficient time and resources to address the issues before the deadline, but the logistics involved are exhausting.

-While this issue might not take down your business, it is still significant for a lot of companies.
-In most cases an upgrade is required which, while a nuisance, is probably manageable within a five-week window for a small to medium enterprise.
-Every network engineer has to cater to emergency actions and planned maintenance with very short notice.
+While this issue may not cripple your business, it is still important for many companies.
+In most instances, an upgrade is needed, which, though inconvenient, is likely manageable within a five-week timeframe for small to medium-sized enterprises.
+Every network engineer must prepare for emergency actions and scheduled maintenance at very short notice.

-However, consider the large enterprises and service providers who manage hundreds or perhaps even thousands of devices.
-For very good reason, they will have a significant amount of process to follow for any change – testing, documenting, change approval, scheduling with impacted business units or end customers, etc. Even if we disregard the time it takes to prepare for this work which can vary widely, it’s estimated to take around three hours to upgrade each HA pair.
+However, consider the large enterprises and service providers that manage hundreds or even thousands of devices.
+For very good reason, they will have significant processes to follow for any change—testing, documenting, change approval, scheduling with impacted business units or end customers, etc. Even if we set aside the time required to prepare for this work, which can vary widely, it’s estimated to take about three hours to upgrade each HA pair.

-Think also about the time of year and the impact on customers in the retail industry during their core revenue period.
-Ecommerce sites are typically on lockdown until the end of the year, so special permission is required for any change and the pressure to minimize errors is enormous.
+Consider the time of year and its impact on customers in the retail industry during their peak revenue season.
+Ecommerce sites are usually on lockdown until year-end, requiring special permission for any changes, and the pressure to minimize errors is significant.

 Mitigation and Avoidance

-I don’t think there is anyone working in NetSecOps who would disagree that avoidance is the best solution to any given problem.
-In this case, the Palo Alto customers who track certificate expiry would have had a lot more than seven weeks-notice to get ahead of this.
+I don’t think anyone working in NetSecOps would disagree that avoidance is the best solution to any given problem.
+In this case, the Palo Alto customers who track certificate expiry would have had much more than seven weeks’ notice to get ahead of this.

-One BackBox customer has around 250 HA pairs of Palo Alto firewalls in their estate.
-Thanks to BackBox, they worked through this potential disaster in a calm and controlled manner with months to spare.
+One BackBox customer has approximately 250 HA pairs of Palo Alto firewalls in their infrastructure.
+Thanks to BackBox, they navigated this potential disaster calmly and with months to spare.
 Here’s how:

-1. A regularly run IntelliCheck told them three months in advance that the certificates would be expiring.
+1. A regularly scheduled compliance check informed them three months in advance that the certificates would expire.

-2. They planned and scheduled upgrades, engaging early with their customers and internal stakeholders.
+2. They organized and arranged upgrades, collaborating early with their customers and internal stakeholders.

-3. They used BackBox to automate the upgrade of these devices.
-Instead of one engineer working nights to upgrade one or two HA pairs at a time, they automated through BackBox and had that same engineer oversee 20-25 HA pairs per maintenance window.
+3. They used BackBox to automate the upgrades of these devices.
+Instead of requiring one engineer to work nights upgrading one or two HA pairs at a time, they automated the process with BackBox, allowing that same engineer to oversee 20-25 HA pairs during each maintenance window.

 Outcomes

-In this instance, Palo Alto could have alerted their customers sooner.
-But to be fair to them, they pulled out the stops and supported their customers as best they could under challenging circumstances.
-Vendors are always measured on how they respond to such circumstances.
-So, while it’s uncomfortable at the time, it was positive to see support teams shining.
+In this instance, Palo Alto could have informed their customers sooner.
+However, to be fair to them, they did everything possible to support their customers under challenging circumstances.
+Vendors are always evaluated on how they respond to such situations.
+So, while it’s uncomfortable at the moment, it was encouraging to see support teams excel.

-However, the real winners were the NetSecOps teams that used the BackBox Network Automation Platform.
-They avoided the issue completely and didn’t even realize a potentially catastrophic event was looming for the business.
+Nevertheless, the true winners were the NetSecOps teams utilizing BackBox.
+They completely sidestepped the issue and were unaware that a potentially catastrophic event awaited the business.

 BackBox customers were able to: